Everything You Need To Know About NYC Buyer Closing Costs

 Title Insurance

-Say the seller renovated their kitchen but never paid the contractor.
-The contractor might file a construction lien on the property with New York State.
-The contractor now has a claim on the property.
-Theoretically, this would be discovered during due diligence but things happen - it wasn’t initially filed properly, the state lost it, your attorney missed it, etc.
+For example, say the seller renovated their kitchen but never paid their contractor.
+The contractor might file a construction lien on the property with New York State and now has a claim on the property.
+Theoretically, this would be discovered during due diligence but things happen - the lien wasn’t filed properly, the state lost it, your attorney missed it, etc.

 New York City cartoon streetscape with brownstones